adrelanos/aeternity-wiki/Understanding-æternity.md

 True scalability and trustless Turing-complete state channels sets æternity apart from Ethereum.

 ![æternity platform-vision](https://github.com/aeternity/wiki/blob/master/AE101_BlockchainOrganism.png)

+    Disclaimer: This is the first visualization of the æternity vision.
+A very simplified concept to communicate the basic idea to people outside crypto space.
+    To be more specific (from Zack): The oracles are below state channels.
+Using ethereum as an example for smart contracts is no good, because our smart contracts can't do ethereum's most important application (on-chain programmability) We should really call this row "financial derivatives" instead of "smart contracts", and have the example be "options".

 æternity is unique in many ways, but the key features are: